 LEARN ABOUT FORESTS

-Learn About programs have taken place in a variety of forest habitats, water ecosystems, and farm settings.
 The content of each program is customized to the site visited, the needs of the youth, and the expertise of the instructors.
 All the programs accommodate multiple learning styles, expand environmental literacy, and build bridges to careers in the environment.

 If you would like to coordinate a Learn About Forests program with your school or youth organization, please contact us to learn more!